Sunainagoel/Sunainagoel-capstone-MAT496/README.md

 - [X] **Step 3: Tool Integration:** Integrated TavilySearchResults.
 Built the research_resources_node which iterates over the missing skills list and calls the tool for each one.

-- [ ] **Step 4: Graph Construction:** Wired the nodes into a StateGraph.
+- [X] **Step 4: Graph Construction:** Wired the nodes into a StateGraph.
 Configured LangSmith tracing for debugging.
 Added the final report_node to format the output.

+- [ ] **Step 5: User Interface & Entry Point:** Built the main.py CLI interface to allow users to select between sample scenarios or custom input.
+Implemented data.py to store robust test cases for demonstration.

 ## Conclusion: